The Trap of Terminal Uniqueness

 If you’re a chronic pain sufferer, you know pain affects everything you do and every part of you life, introducing an uninvited guest to every second you’re conscious.⁣ It affects every moment, decision, plan and dream.⁣ It affects your present and future, how you prioritize your days, and what you must fend off from your subconscious.

-Yet to really understand, to get a sense of what it’s like, you’d need to spend a day or more with me.
-Not a 20 minute appointment, or a one hour physical therapy sesh, or a 2 hour zoom call.
-It’s in the culmination of the squirminess and inability to stand or be still, and by night being in very different shape than in the morning.⁣
+Even though I’m infinitely better than when my CRPS began, I cannot think of an activity that doesn’t cause some discomfort, or a day I’m not mindful of how to not create more.
+I look fit, and have worked hard to maintain function as best as possible.
+Yet to really get a sense of what it’s like, you’d need to spend a day or more with me.
+Not a 20 minute appointment, or a one hour physical therapy sesh, or a 2 hour zoom call… It’s in the culmination of the positional challenges, the toll on my nervous system, and by night being in very different shape than in the morning.⁣

 From a young age I was stressed.
 I bit my nails, had trichotillomania, was OCD.
 I was also very active.
 Always running around, jumping and super competitive and disciplined especially around things I loved.
 Hints of neurodivergence much?
 But I was hard working and excelled in school, so it was never looked at as an issue.
 I dealt with a lot of things a teenager should never have to, traumas and burdens that weren’t mine to bear.